mistweaverco/cli-html-node/README.md

 Render HTML in the Terminal.

-Supports pretty tables, syntax highlighting and has TypeScript support.
+Supports some fancy stuff and has TypeScript support.

 <p></p>